-The Hudson River Valley National Heritage Area was designated by Congress in 1996 and is one of the now forty-nine federally-recognized National Heritage Areas throughout the United States.
-Through a partnership with the National Park Service, the Hudson River Valley National Heritage Area collaborates with residents, government agencies, non-profit groups and private partners to interpret, preserve and celebrate the nationally-significant cultural and natural resources of the Hudson River Valley.
+The Maurice D. Hinchey Hudson River Valley National Heritage Area was designated by Congress in 1996 and is one of the now fifty-five federally-recognized National Heritage Areas throughout the United States.
+Through a partnership with the National Park Service, the Maurice D. Hinchey Hudson River Valley National Heritage Area collaborates with residents, government agencies, non-profit groups, and private partners to interpret, preserve and celebrate the nationally-significant cultural and natural resources of the Hudson River Valley.
 In this way, we encourage public stewardship for these resources as well as economic activity at the local and regional level.

-For more information on the Hudson River Valley National Heritage Area, please visit www.hudsonrivervalley.com
+For more information on the Maurice D. Hinchey Hudson River Valley National Heritage Area, please visit www.hudsonrivervalley.com

 Hudson River Valley Greenway